chetanborase/TreeUritoAbsolutePath/README.md

 it is working in all devices as my experienc.(pls ping me if not works for your device). i currently using this solution with my app FTP Server playstore link is https://play.google.com/store/apps/details?id=com.hnc.ftpserver

+this solution also working with folder or files that contained in MemoryCard or OTG drive.